thanos-io/thanos/docs/components/tools.md

       --web.disable-cors        Whether to disable CORS headers to be set by Thanos.
 By default Thanos sets CORS headers to be allowed by all.
-      --web.external-prefix=""  Static prefix for all HTML links and redirec URLs in the bucket web UI interface.
+      --web.external-prefix=""  Static prefix for all HTML links and redirect URLs in the bucket web UI interface.
                                 Actual endpoints are still served on / or the web.route-prefix.
-This allows thanos bucke
+This allows thanos bucket
-                                web UI to be served behind a reverse proxy tha strips a URL sub-path.
+                                web UI to be served behind a reverse proxy that strips a URL sub-path.
       --web.prefix-header=""    Name of HTTP request header used for dynamic prefixing of UI links and redirects.